bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

 jobid
    The JobId is the numeric jobid that is printed in the Job Report output.
 It is the index of the database record for the given job.
 While it is unique for all the existing Job records in the catalog database, the same JobId can be reused once a Job is removed from the catalog.
 Probably you will refer specific Jobs that ran using their numeric JobId.

-   JobId can be used on the :strong:`rerun` command to select all jobs failed after and including the given jobid for rerunning.
+   JobId can be used on the :bcommand:`rerun` command to select all jobs failed after and including the given jobid for rerunning.

 job | jobname
    The Job or Jobname keyword refers to the name you specified in the Job resource, and hence it refers to any number of Jobs that ran.
 It is typically useful if you want to list all jobs of a particular name.